vipulwalunj/Crypto-Payment-Gateway/README.md

 # API Key
 In iudx.js, replace Etherscan API Key with your actual Etherscan API key to fetch transaction details.

+# Cross Chain Transactions
+To perform cross-chain transactions using MetaMask, you need tokens supported on both the source and destination blockchains, like ERC-20 tokens on Ethereum and BEP-20 tokens on Binance Smart Chain (BSC).
+First, configure MetaMask to interact with both networks by adding the custom RPC endpoint for BSC.
+Then, use a bridge like Anyswap or Binance Bridge to transfer assets.
+These bridges lock tokens on one chain (e.g., Ethereum) and mint equivalent tokens on the other (e.g., BSC).
+You'll need enough native tokens (ETH for Ethereum, BNB for BSC) to cover gas fees.
+Once complete, you can switch MetaMask to the destination network to access your transferred tokens.
+This process allows you to benefit from the features of multiple blockchains while ensuring secure transactions.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.